Try Semrush

 For example, here’s the title tag for my homepage:

-This gives users (and search engines) MUCH more information than a generic title like: “Welcome to my website”.
+This gives users (and search engines) MUCH more information than a generic title like: “Welcome to my website.”

 Goal #2: Use your target keyword in your title.

+For example, my target keyword for this post is “SEO Tools.”
 So I made sure to include that exact phrase in my title:

-Backlinko – SEO Tools Post Title
+Backlinko – Best free SEO tools

 Again:

-Organize Content with Subheaders
+Organize Your Content with Subheaders

 Let’s face it: